October 17, 2023 by Jenna Spinelle

 If special news coverage is extensive, you may be required to suspend your drive indefinitely.
 Trust in the primacy of your mission and that you’ll figure out how to meet your goal later.

 Use the lens of your mission to make judgment calls about what’s best for your community and your station.
-You would be well advised to postpone your drive altogether if the virus affects your community in ways that change people’s daily lives.
-Public service now, fundraising later.
-If your drive is coming up in a month or so you might consider getting it done sooner if you can.
-This needs to be considered on a station by station basis, based on the best information available.
+You would be well advised to postpone your drive altogether if any major crisis affects your community in ways that change people’s daily lives.
+If your drive is coming up in a month or so you might consider getting it done sooner if you can or delaying it a bit based on how news events are unfolding.
+This needs to be considered on a station-by-station basis, based on the best information available.

 Your #1 responsibility is to your community.
 Donors will come through for you when you maintain your unwavering commitment to that end.